Waters of the US

 - The current permitting process is onerous and too bureaucratic.
 According to the Supreme Court’s Rapanos decision, the average applicant for an individual permit spends 788 days and $271,596 in completing the process, and for a nationwide permit spends 313 days and $28,915.

-- NAIOP supports targeted changes in the Section 404 program in order to expedite routine permitting, increase flexibility in the program and to provide greater predictability in all cases.
+- NAIOP supports changes in the federal permitting process to expedite routine permitting, increase flexibility in the program and to provide greater predictability in all cases.

 Resources